Education

 Content

 After successfully defending their thesis and receiving their Ph.D., students return to medical school to complete the clinical clerkship curriculum.
-It consists of 12-17 months of clinical rotations and electives.
-During this time students select a specialty for their residency, apply and interview.
-In March all students find out where they will complete their residency training.
+This consists of 12-17 months of clinical rotations and electives.
+During this time students typically select a specialty for their residency, apply, and interview.
+In March the majority of students match into residency training programs, whereas some students choose to pursue research postdoctoral training or industry-sponsored positions.